-- Call 911 or ask someone else to do so. - Try to get the person to respond; if he/she is unable, roll the person onto his/her back. - Start chest compression.
+- Call 911 or ask someone else to do so - Try to get the person to respond; if they are unable, roll the person onto their back - Start chest compression.
 Place the heel of your hand on the center of the person's chest.
-Put your other hand on top of the first with your fingers interlaced. - Press down so you can compress the chest at least 2 inches in adults and children and allow the chest to completely recoil before next compression - Compress the chest one hundred times a minute (That is about the same rhythym as the beat of the Bee Gee's song "Stayin' Alive".
+Put your other hand on top of the first with your fingers interlaced - Press down so you can compress the chest at least 2 inches in adults and children and allow the chest to completely recoil before next compression - Compress the chest one hundred times a minute (That is about the same rhythm as the beat of the Bee Gee's song "Stayin' Alive".
 Perform 30 compressions at this rate.
-If you are not trained in CPR, continue to do chest compressions until help arrives. - If you have been trained in CPR, you can now open the airway with a head tilt and chin lift. - Pinch closed the nose of the person.
-Take a normal breath, cover the person's mouth with yours to create an airtight seal, and then give two, one second breaths as you watch for the chest to rise. - Continue compressions and breaths 30 compressions, two breaths until help arrives.
+Continue to do chest compressions until help arrives - If you have been trained in CPR, you can now open the airway with a head tilt and chin lift - Pinch closed the nose of the person.
+Take a normal breath, cover the person's mouth with yours to create an airtight seal, and then give two, one second breaths as you watch for the chest to rise - Continue compressions and breaths 30 compressions, two breaths until help arrives